 - 1. A Child may take part in the FEI Continental Dressage Championship for Juniors, but is not allowed to take part in FEI Championships for Children and Juniors in the same year. - 2.
 A Child has taken part in a FEI Continental Dressage Championship for Juniors, will no longer be eligible to compete in a FEI Championship for Children. - 3.
 Outside Western Europe Children may compete on Ponies. - 4.
-The FEI Children Championship is open to Horses which have not competed in a Nations Cup or Grand Prix in a CDIO for Seniors during the preceding and/or current year. - 5.
+The FEI Children Championship is open to Horses which have not competed in a Grand Prix for Seniors during the preceding and/or current year. - 5.
 Horses must not have competed in any Competition for Seniors during the Event at which the FEI Championship is being held.

-4.5U25
+4.5 U25

 - 1. U25 Riders may not compete both in an FEI Championship for U25 Riders and in an FEI Championship or Games for Seniors in the same year. - 2.
-A U25 Rider who has taken part in an FEI Championship for Seniors or in Regional or Olympic Games in Grand Prix is no longer eligible to take part in any international Dressage Events for U25 RidersYouth.
-The participation of a U25 Rider in any other international Dressage Events for Seniors does not, however, affect his status as a U25 Rider. - 3.
-Qualification Standards will be established from case to case for all FEI European Championships.
-These will be published on the FEI Website.
+A U25 Rider who has taken part in an FEI Championship for Seniors or in Regional or Olympic Games in Grand Prix is no longer eligible to take part in any international Dressage Events for Youth.